Video credits : www.youtube.com

 -‘Rocking tests’ are carried out every six months and that the results are recorded and monitored in order to ensure the wear tolerances remain within the limits.

-Procedure of rocking test
+Procedure of rocking test of deck crane

 – The ship is adjusted to have least possible trim, preferably on even keel.